Shawn-Nichol/Calculator/app/ReadMe.md

 This a math app, that contains a calculator and mini games to help improve basic arithmetic.

-Calculator only handles 2 number formulas.
+Calculator can currently only hand two inputs

 This App contains
 - Single Activity
+- Architecture Components
   - DataBinding
     - Handles Calculator btn clicks
-  - Uses Observables to update the screen as new values are entered by the user.
+    - Uses Observables to update the screen when new values are entered by the user.
-  - Handles screen visibility(Coming).
+  - MVVM
-- Multiple layout for different landscapes
-- Architecture: MVVM,
+    - ViewModel
     - Saves the following data from destroyed on screen rotation.
 User entered formula, Answer.

+  - WorkManager
+    - Solves user entered formula on a worker thread.
+    - Live Data will update the result after the work is completed.
-- Worker Thread
+  - Saving States
-  - Handles the calculation of formulas.
+    - Handles Process Death
+      - User entered data will be saved upon process death and reload once the app becomes active again.

 - Navigation Component
   - NavGraph
   - Host Fragment
-  - NavDrawer
+  - NavDrawer, allows user to select different fragments.

-- Process Death?
+- User Interface
+  - Calculator Fragment uses <include/> to load a number pad and a screen to display the results.
+Linear
+  - Layout is equally weight to split the screen into two sections.
+One for the number pad and one for the screen.
+  - Multiple layout for different landscapes